StrongBodies™ in Dane County

 You can help support insect pollinators, such as bees and butterflies, through habitat you provide on your property or in your gardens.
 Pollinators need shelter and food to thrive, but how do you know if your property is achieving this potential?
 To help promote local habitat for pollinators, the University of Wisconsin-Madison Gratton Lab in […]

-Support for Non-profit Organizations Goes Virtual
+Support for Non-Profit Organizations Goes Virtual

 Dane County Extension has long provided non-profit organizations with strategic planning, program planning, facilitation, and evaluation support.
 This support has continued through the coronavirus pandemic, with modifications for a virtual environment.
 Our programs to support non-profits have expanded to address the unique circumstances that organizations are operating under at this time.
 When COVID-19 hit, our […]